apuunDTU/ECHO-Lab---test4/README.md

-## Website Structure
+## Website Structure - here you can see how the github folders have been organised.

-### What is the website structure, and which folders should you upload the content to?
 ```
 Echo Lab Website/
 ├── Assets/                  # Static assets (images, logos)